De Sobreviviente a Emprendedora: Cómo Monarch Cleaning Services Despegó con WBC

 Why Sponsor?

-By sponsoring the Corazon de Mujer Latina Pitch Competition, you will:
+By sponsoring the Corazon de Mujer Pitch Competition, you will:

-• Empower Latina Entrepreneurs: Help provide financial support and resources to Latina business owners who are driving change in their communities.
+• Support Entrepreneurs: Help provide financial support and resources to small business owners who are driving change in their communities.

 • Increase Brand Visibility: Your business will be showcased to a growing network of entrepreneurs, community leaders, and media outlets.

-• Create Impact: Align your brand with a movement that fosters economic stability and independence for women through entrepreneurship.
+• Create Impact: Align your brand with a movement that fosters economic stability and independence for individuals through entrepreneurship.

 Last Year’s Highlights